Matias Maccelli Game Preview: Coyotes vs. Sabres

 Maccelli Stats vs. the Sabres

-- On defense, the Sabres are conceding 93 total goals (3.3 per game) which ranks 25th in the NHL.
+- The Sabres are 27th in goals allowed, giving up 102 total goals (3.3 per game) in the league.

 |2023-2024 Season